 Do I Need To Back Up Google Docs?
 Absolutely.

 It’s true.
 This revolutionary platform with all of its incredible innovations is not without holes, and those holes could lead to lost work if not considered.
-Here are a few reasons why you might want to think about backing up your Google Docs:

 - Local sync.
 In Google Drive, there’s a tool that allows you to keep a local copy of your files as well as a copy online.
 Sounds great, right?
 Well, if you create a Google Doc online, it will show up in your local Google Drive folder, but what shows up is a link to the file on the network, not the actual file itself.
 So you could back up these files in a more traditional manner, but what you’ve backed up is a pointer, not the actual file itself.

 - Collaboration.
 The best part about Google Docs is the collaboration capabilities, no question.
 But this new collaboration worldview is not without confusion.
 For example, let’s say you’re working on a project with someone else and you’re both sharing a Google Doc.
 The other person finishes their part of the project and deletes it from their Google Drive, thinking that since they’ve handed it off to you and you’re both sharing it, you’ll still have access.
 That’s not the case.
 The Google Doc will disappear from everyone’s Drive, leaving the project unfinished.